github/developer.github.com/content/guides/rendering-data-as-graphs.md

     erb :lang_freq, :locals => { :languages => languages.to_json, :language_byte_count => language_bytes.to_json}

-Just like we did before, here's a bunch of d3 Javascript code that you can just drop directly into your template:
+Just like we did before, here's a bunch of d3 JavaScript code that you can just drop directly into your template:

     <div id="byte_freq"></div>